microsoft/finops-toolkit/docs/_resources/errors.md

      ...
    }
    ```
-7. Confirm the are set to the following supported values:
+7. Confirm they are set to the following supported values:
    - **resourceId** can be any scope ID and any export name, but it must exist with the "Microsoft.CostManagement/exports" resource type.
 This is case-insensitive.
    - **type** must exist, but should not fail with this error for any non-null value.
    - **dataVersion** must exist, but should not fail with this error for any non-null value.
    - **apiVersion** is not used explicitly but can signify changes to the manifest schema.
-See [supported API versions](../_reporting/hubs/data-processing.md#datasets) for details.
+See [supported API versions](../hubs/data-processing.md#datasets) for details.
 8. If you are using a newer API version:
-   1. [Create a change request issue in GitHub](https://aka.ms/ftk/idea) to track adding support for the new API version.
+   1. [Create a change request issue in GitHub](https://aka.ms/ftk/ideas) to track adding support for the new API version.
    2. Delete the export in Cost Management.
-   3. Create an export using the [New-FinOpsCostExport PowerShell command](../_automation/powershell/cost/New-FinOpsCostExport.md) using a supported API version.
+   3. Create an export using the [New-FinOpsCostExport PowerShell command](../powershell/cost/New-FinOpsCostExport.md) using a supported API version.
    <blockquote class="tip" markdown="1">
      _If you consider yourself a power user, you may want to try updating the pipeline yourself for the quickest resolution.
 To do that, open Data Factory, navigate to Author > Pipelines > msexports_ExecuteETL, and select the applicable "Set" activities and update the **Settings** > **Value** property as needed.
 If you do this, you do not need to re-create the export with an older version.
 Please still report the issue and consider sharing the new JSON from the `{}` icon at the top-right of the pipeline designer._
    </blockquote>
 9. If you notice the properties have changed for a supported API version:
-   1. [Create a change request issue in GitHub](https://aka.ms/ftk/idea) to track the breaking change.
+   1. [Create a change request issue in GitHub](https://aka.ms/ftk/ideas) to track the breaking change.
 Please include the **type**, **dataVersion**, and **apiVersion** from your manifest.json file.
    2. File a support request with Cost Management to request their change be reverted as it will break everyone using FinOps hubs or other custom solutions.
 Include the following details to help the Cost Management support team identify the issue within their system.
 Note Cost Management does not have context on FinOps hubs, so we should keep the details focused on Cost Management functionality.
       > I am using Cost Management exports to pull my cost data into ADLS.
 I have an ADF pipeline that is processing the data when manifest files are written.
 My pipeline was built on API version **<your-supported-api-version>** which expects `exportConfig.resourceId`, `exportConfig.type`, and `exportConfig.dataVersion` properties to be delivered consistently.
 I noticed these files are not being included in the manifest file for this API version for my export that ran on **<your-export-date>**.
 My expectation is that the manifest file should never change for an existing API version.
 Can you please revert these changes?
       >
-      > To help you troubleshoot, here is my manifest file: <your-manifest-json>
+      > To help you troubleshoot, here is my manifest file: {your-manifest-json}

 If the manifest properties look good an this was a new or upgraded FinOps hub instance, confirm the deployment: